-At Elmquist Eye Group, all of our optometrists and ophthalmologists are board certified so, if you are looking for a board-certified ophthalmologist, you have found the right eye care group.
+At Elmquist Eye Group, all of our doctors are board certified so, if you are looking for a board-certified ophthalmologist, you have found the right eye care group.

-Sarah Eccles-Brown, MD, is also a licensed ophthalmologist who is Board Certified by the American Board of Ophthalmology and a Fellow of the American Academy of Ophthalmology.
+Yasaira Rodriguez, MD is a licensed ophthalmologist who is Board Certified by the American Board of Ophthalmology and a Fellow of the American Academy of Ophthalmology.
 She is also a member of the American Society of Cataract and Refractive Surgery and specializes in premium cataract surgery, upper eyelid surgery, and in-office procedures.